Druidry (modern): Arts and poetry

 In Druidry, a specific ceremony takes place known as an Eisteddfod, which is dedicated to the recitation of poetry and musical performances.
 Within the Druidic community, practitioners who are particularly skilled in their recitation of poetry or their performance of music are referred to as Bards.
 Although bardism can also be found in other Pagan traditions such as Eco-Paganism, it is of particular importance within Druidry.
 Bards perform at Eisteddfod at various occasions, from formal rituals to pub get-togethers and summer camps and environmental protests.
 Among the Druidic community, it is often believed that bards should be divinely inspired in producing their work.

-Storytelling is important within Druidry, with stories chosen often coming from the vernacular literature of linguistically Celtic countries or from Arthurian legend.
-Musical performances typically draw from the folk musical traditions of Ireland, Scotland, England, France, and Brittany.
+Storytelling is important within Druidry, with stories often following themes from the literary traditions of Celtic nations and Arthurian legend.
+Musical performances typically draw from the folk traditions of Ireland, Scotland, England, France, and Brittany.

-Instruments used commonly include lap harps, mandolins, whistles, bag pipes, and guitars.
-Bards utilise archaic words such as "t'was", "thence", and "deeds", while speaking in a grandiose manner of intonation.
-The general purpose of bardism, according to scholar of religion and bard Andy Letcher, is to create an "ambience" of "a catchall ahistorical past; a Celtic, medieval, Tolkienesque, once-upon-a-time enchanted world".
-Instruments commonly used by Druidic Bards include acoustic stringed instruments such as the guitar and the clarsach, as well as the bodhran, bagpipe, rattle, flute and whistle.
-The scholar of religion Graham Harvey believed that these specific instruments were preferred by modern Druids because many of them were Irish in origin, and therefore gave a "Celtic flavour, seemingly invoking the Iron Age", the period during which the ancient druids lived.

 Groups like the British Druid Order have established their own gorseddau.
 Unlike the Welsh cultural gorseddau, these Druidic events often allow anyone to perform as a bard if they are inspired to do so.

 Druids have participated in other musical genres and with more technological instruments, including the blues and rave music, and one British club, Megatripolis, opened with the performance of a Druidic ritual.